Cerro Negro: Eruptions of 1947, 1948 and 1950

 Another 18 years passed before Cerro Negro erupted again, but on July 9, 1947 the volcano had its largest eruption to date.
 The VEI was recorded at 3 along the summit and NE flank, with the eruptive characteristics including central vent eruption, flank venting, and lava flows.
 Evacuations were called for the Malpaisillo village, and major land and property damage resulted from the volcano's explosive eruptions.
-The recorded lava volume was 3.8 x 10^{6} m^{3} and the recorded tephra volume was 3.1 x 10^{7} m^{3}.
+The recorded lava volume was 3.8 × 10^{6} m^{3} and the recorded tephra volume was 3.1 × 10^{7} m^{3}.

 Less than one year later, on March 31, 1948, Cerro Negro recorded another Strombolian eruption (VEI 2) from its central vent.
 No lava or tephra volumes were recorded, however.
 A similar eruption occurred in June 1949, with the VEI 2 eruption exploding from the central vent.

 Another sub-plinian VEI 3 explosive vulcanian eruption occurred from Cerro Negro's central vent from November 21 to December 17, 1950.
 Lava flows resulted, but evacuation was unnecessary.
-The lava volume was 1.0 x 10^{5} m^{3} and the tephra volume was 3.8 x 10^{7} m^{3} for this particular eruption.
+The lava volume was 1.0 × 10^{5} m^{3} and the tephra volume was 3.8 × 10^{7} m^{3} for this particular eruption.

 1954 eruption

 In February 1954 another VEI 2 Strombolian eruption exploded out of Cerro Negro's central vent, but lava and tephra volumes were not recorded.
 Three years later from September 4–24, 1957, a VEI of 2 was recorded via the summit and east flank of Cerro Negro.
-Lava flows damaged the land from the explosive eruption, with the lava volume reaching 4.5 x 10^{6} m^{3} and the tephra volume reaching 2.8 x 10^{6} m^{3}.
+Lava flows damaged the land from the explosive eruption, with the lava volume reaching 4.5 × 10^{6} m^{3} and the tephra volume reaching 2.8 × 10^{6} m^{3}.

 The summit and south flank exploded next on September 28, 1960, and volcanic activity continued until December 26.
 This particular VEI was determined to be level 3 after radial fissure and central vent eruptions occurred.
-Land damage was caused to the surrounding land via lava flows, with the volume of the lava recorded at 5.2 x 10^{6} m^{3} and the tephra volume recorded at 3.4 x 10^{7} m^{3}.
+Land damage was caused to the surrounding land via lava flows, with the volume of the lava recorded at 5.2 × 10^{6} m^{3} and the tephra volume recorded at 3.4 × 10^{7} m^{3}.

 Cerro Negro's NE-flank fissure erupted next on October 25, 1961.
 Although radial fissure eruption and lava flow was characteristic of this particular eruption, the VEI was only recorded as a 1, and no lava or tephra volumes were recorded.
 It was the smallest Cerro Negro eruption to date.

 Another eruption from the central vent occurred on March 21, 1962 and lasted until early April.
 The VEI was recorded as 2, and lava flows were observed, although no land damage was witnessed.
 Exactly one year later, a VEI 1 eruption occurred from the central vent of Cerro Negro on March 21, 1963.